InstituteforDiseaseModeling/covid-health-systems/README.md

             forward.
 Once the model is finished running, it will alert you that the results are ready for export.
 Click **OK**.

-      c. **Export** – Once the model has finished running, export the results to .csv files.
+      c. **Export** – Once the model has finished running, export the results to CSV files.

             Click **Export**.
 A dialog box will appear that asks you to name the results and to input a save destination.
 We recommend using a unique